 But at half-time, another one followed and what ensued was a hectic 15-minute interval.

-Benetiz was set to bring Haann on for Traore, who was already heading to the showers after considering his night over.
-But he quickly had to get his game face back on as the physio told the manager Finnan was not to last the rest of the game.
+Benitez was set to bring Didi Hamann on for Djimi Traore, who was already heading to the showers after considering his night over.
+But he quickly had to get his game face back on as the physio told the manager that Steve Finnan would not last the rest of the game.

-Hamann would arrive and Liverpool were instructed they were now to play with three at the back.
+Hamann would come on and Liverpool were instructed they were now to play with three at the back.

 You can only imagine the whirlwind of emotions that went through their minds, but 50,000 Reds reminded them who they were fighting for.